ivandorte/Rome-in-transit/README.md

 - Vehicle status: shows the current status of the vehicle (in transit or stopped):

-- Delays: displays whether a vehicle is On time (ahead + on time) or behind schedule (late):
+- Delays: displays whether a vehicle is on time (ahead + on time) or behind schedule (late):

-n.b: In the hover tool the value of the delay field (in minutes) will be zero if the vehicle is on time, negative if ahead of schedule or positive if late.
+n.b: In the hover tool the value of the delay field (in minutes) will be zero if the vehicle is on time (A), negative if ahead of schedule (B) or positive if late (C).

 ![img](https://raw.githubusercontent.com/ivandorte/Rome-in-transit/main/assets/delay.png)